juno-v/Memory/README.md

 - Users are able to search by dates and key words.
 - Users are able to upload images from their local computer to their Amazon Web Services S3 Bucket (Cloud)

-# Next Steps
-- Debug - last entry to be deleted does not remove from the DOM.
-Must refresh a few times to see the change.
-- Draft.js - rich text editor.
-- WebSocket or Socket.IO - Try to find a way for continuous data reflect on the DOM.

 # Notes for employers
 - What was exciting about this project?
-	- Utilizing a new tech: Amazon Web Services S3 Buckets.
-At Prime Digital Academy, I sat next to other students who were also using AWS services for their solo projects.
+	- Utilizing a new tech to me at the time: Amazon Web Services S3 Buckets.
+At Prime Digital Academy (https://primeacademy.io/) , I sat next to other students who were also using AWS services for their solo projects.
 We called ourselves,”The Corner Office”.
 I struggled as an individual, and we struggled as a group, trying to find resources to help us implement AWS into our projects.
 At the end of the two weeks project time we were given, the Corner Office successfully utilized AWS.
 This success came from communication, pair programming, and most of all, support for each other!
 The functionality of local files being uploaded into a private account on the cloud is awesome.
 I wouldn’t have been able to do this without my team.
+Thank you to the Corner Office and my instructors!

 - Personal touches that were added
-	- Aside from design and functionality, this CRUD application is pretty simple.
-One thing I had to adjust however, is to complete an asynchronous function that contains a POST request on the server side code.
-I was trying to insert into two tables during the same POST request.
-It was a little tricky to write up, but I was able to do it.
-Refer to it here.
+	- Material UI was implimented for a standard design feel.
+		- Material UI tabs were used to create a fast and simple experience for users.
+	- All components for logged in users display on one endpoint (@/#/home) and then conditionally rendered within components.
+Did not feel the need to have more endpoints for a simple application with two tabs.
+	- Continued working on the completion of the project even after graduating.
+		- Project was completed June 6th 2019, check latest commits for added features
+		- Some added features:
+		- Created a branch that doesn't utilize image uploads and deployed onto Heroku for live demo.
+		- Users are able to delete from multiple tables.
+(SQL Transactions)
+# Next Steps
+- Use Draft.js as rich text editor for journal descriptions.
+- Use WebSocket or Socket.IO to try and find a way for continuous data reflection on the DOM.
+- Continue cleaning up the code and re componentize for better organization.